 The benefits provided are the same as those provided for active employees.
 Spouses and dependents of eligible retirees are also eligible for medical coverage.
 All employees of the City are eligible to receive postemployment health care benefits.
 All retiree and dependent coverage are at the expense of the retiree.

-As of the September 30, 2021 actuarial valuation, the following employees were covered by the benefit terms of the Plan:
+As of the September 30, 2022 actuarial valuation, the following employees were covered by the benefit terms of the Plan:

-Inactive plan members or beneficiaries currently receiving benefits 1 Inactive plan members entitled to but not yet receiving benefits - Active plan members 379 380
+Inactive plan members or beneficiaries currently receiving benefits 4

+Active plan members 329

+333